 - Sweet or purple potatoes

 Beans and legumes — such as chickpeas, black beans, mung beans, adzuki beans, etc. — are also not necessarily low carb, but still can be healthy in moderate amounts.
-If you do choose to eat legumes or grains, I recommend soaking and sprouting most first.
+If you do choose to eat legumes or grains, I recommend soaking and sprouting most first before you cook them.
 This helps release more of their protein, vitamins and minerals while also making them easier to digest.

 The Low-Carb Diet: Overview of Benefits & How It Works